Complexity Classes of Equivalence Problems Revisited

 \subsubsection{Groupy witnesses for \cc{NP} problems}

-We would like to extend the first half of Theorem~\ref{thm:BQP/RP} from \cc{UP} to \cc{NP} to give stronger evidence that $\Kershort \neq \Eqshort$, but the technique does not apply to arbitrary problems in \cc{NP}.
+The technique of the first half of Theorem~\ref{thm:BQP/RP} does not apply to arbitrary problems in $\cc{NP}$.
 However, if an $\cc{NP}$ problem's witnesses satisfy a certain group-like condition, then Theorem~\ref{thm:BQP/RP} may be extended to that problem.

 Let $L \in \cc{NP}$ and let $V$ be a polynomial-time verifier for $L$.
 By padding if necessary, we may suppose that for each $a \in L$, $a$'s witnesses all have the same length.
 Suppose there is a polynomial-time length-restricted group structure on $\Sigma^{*}$, that is, a function $f \in \cc{FP}$ such that for each length $n$, $\Sigma^{n}$ is given a group structure defined by $xy^{-1} \defeq f(x,y)$.
 Then